IsaacDM-Hub/Networking-Shared/day1.md

 > 		weak community strings, lack of encryption, information disclosure, can be sniffed

 # RTP (UDP ANY ABOVE 1023)
-> # Streaming in real-time media over IP networks, designed for transmitting audio and video when speed is of essense
+> # Streaming in real-time media over IP networks, designed for transmitting audio (VOIP) and video when speed is of essense

 # RDP (Port 3389)
 > # Remote Desktop
-> # developed by miscrosoft
+> # developed by miscrosoft (open standard)
 > 	no server software needed
 > # other proprietary RDP software
 > 	requires to have 3rd party software installed